-- 58.2.1 Only actions inside a RZ directly involved in the refuelling of the competing vehicle are permitted. - 58.2.2 In all RZs, a 5 kph speed limit will apply. - 58.2.3 The relevant personnel must be wearing clothing which will provide adequate protection against fire. - 58.2.4 The fuel supplier or the organiser, whichever is responsible for running the refuel zone, is responsible to protect the ground with an Environmental Mat which shall be composed of an absorbent upper part and an impermeable lower part. - 58.2.5 The responsibility for refuelling is incumbent on the competitor alone. - 58.2.6 Engines must be switched off throughout the refuelling operation. - 58.2.7 It is recommended that the crew remain outside the car during refuelling; however, should they remain inside, their safety belts must be unfastened. - 58.2.8 A car may be pushed out of the RZ by the crew, and/or officials without incurring a penalty.
+- 58.2.1 Only actions inside a RZ directly involved in the refuelling of the competing vehicle are permitted. - 58.2.2 In all RZs, a 5 kph speed limit will apply. - 58.2.3 The relevant personnel must be wearing clothing which will provide adequate protection against fire. - 58.2.4 The fuel supplier or the organiser, whichever is responsible for running the refuel zone, is responsible to protect the ground with an Environmental Mat which shall be composed of an absorbent upper part and an impermeable lower part. - 58.2.5 The responsibility for refuelling is incumbent on the competitor alone. - 58.2.6 Engines must be switched off throughout the refuelling operation. - 58.2.7 The use of mobile phones and radio communication is forbidden while in a RZ. - 58.2.8 It is recommended that the crew remain outside the car during refuelling; however, should they remain inside, their safety belts must be unfastened. - 58.2.9 A car may be pushed out of the RZ by the crew, and/or officials without incurring a penalty.